 Lyft application is the perfect example of Swift's feat.
 Moreover, the company completely rewrote the entire app.
 The old codebase comprises 75,000 lines, whereas the new version made from Swift did create the functionality by incorporating significantly less than a third of the codes.

 In addition to this, the app also comprises an onboarding process.
-The old app took a month with several multiple engineers for implementation.
+The old app took a month with several multiple engineers for implement.
 On the other hand, the new Swift app was completed a week with only a single engineer.

 The name says it all, and Swift came into being to instill swiftness.
 The programming language focuses on speed and performance.
 Additionally, the programming language came into being as it was designed to overpower the predecessor.
 According to multiple benchmarks, the initial release of the programming language suggests that Apple said the programming language is 40 percent enhanced in performance.